Eugene Sims

 Eugene Sims (born March 18, 1986) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the West Texas A&M Buffaloes.
 He was selected by the St. Louis Rams in the seventh round of the 2010 NFL draft.
 After seven seasons with the organization, Sims was cut in 2017.

 Early life

 Sims enjoyed a standout prep career at Mize Attendance Center in Mississippi competing in football as well as track and field.
 He graduated in May 2005.

 College career

 Jones County Junior College

-Sims began his college career at Jones County Junior College in Ellisville, Mississippi where he recorded 5 tackles, one sacks QB sacks three tackled for losses and one forced fumble as a sophomore.
+Sims began his college career at Jones County Junior College in Ellisville, Mississippi where he was second on the team as a sophomore in 2006 with 50 tackles, 30 of them solo, and a pair of forced fumbles.
 He was rewarded at season's end with an appearance in the MACJC All-Star game.
-Sims moved to the defensive line in 2006 after being a two -game starter for the Bobcats at strong safety in 2005.
+Sims moved to the defensive line as a sophomore after being a two-game starter for the Bobcats at strong safety in 2005.